davidagold/redesmyn/README.md

 ## `Endpoint`

-A Redesmyn server is just an [Actix](https://actix.rs/docs/) HTTP server with `Endpoint`s that serve `POST` requests containing records against which to conduct inference.
+A Redesmyn server is just an [Actix](https://actix.rs/docs/) HTTP server.
+To handle incoming inference requests, we must first register an `Endpoint`.
 Just like a regular HTTP server, each such `Endpoint` is associated with a path, which can be configured in the specification of the `Endpoint` handler:

 ```python